MateuszCaputa/geometric-pack/README.md

   and program will take them as side 'a', side 'b' and height 'h' in exact order

+- Polygon, It's a regular polygon so you have to use two arguments and program will take them as side 'a' and number of sides 'n' where 3 <= n <= 14 in exact order

 ## Example of use

 You can check example how this program works in src/example.js